ossf/fuzz-introspector/doc/Architecture.md

 at that stage the code in the executables will be compiled with LTO, which enables the pass operate on the code of the full program.

+To use the fuzz-introspector pass simply compile a given project and the fuzzers using lto and the gold linker (`-flto` and `-fuse-ld=gold`) clang flags, and then also set the `FUZZ_INTROSPECTOR` environment variable during the compilation and linking process.
+However, we currently rely on adding the LTO pass into the clang build pass pipeline by patching clang, and consequentially you need to use a custom Clang for using fuzz-introspector, see [Custom clang](#custom-clang).

 ### Custom clang